 Whether playing sports, doing chores, or completing homework, children encounter challenges in their daily lives just as we all do.
-But unlike us, children are still developing the tools they need to face these challenges, so we need to do whatever we can to encourage them.
+But unlike us, children are still developing the tools they need to face these challenges, so we need to do whatever we can to encourage their cognitive development.

 One of the most useful tools for children to develop is skills for critical thinking and problem-solving.
 Research suggests that teaching problem-solving to children can improve their mental health and reduce the risk of developing long-term psychological issues.
 The question is how to teach such abstract skills to young children.